When it comes to online gaming, ping is the most important thing. Probably more important than your PC itself.

 This way your router will auto-detect the best available network for every connected device in your home.

-You can also do setup using Netgear genie app but it's pretty basic, and you will need to access web admin panel to do any task beyond password-changing, and guest networking etc.
+You can also the do setup using Netgear genie app but it's pretty basic, and you will need to access web admin panel to do any task beyond password-changing, and guest networking etc.

 The most interesting feature in XR500 router is perhaps its DumaOS.
 Unlike all other router-OSes, this one has been specifically made for the gamers, and you can actually see the difference in its layout as well as features.

 When you open the menu for the first time, you'll be asked for a tutorial.